 Tutorial: Investigate an entity

-In this tutorial you'll learn how to investigate entities connected to suspicious activities detected by Azure Advanced Threat Protection (ATP).
+In this tutorial you'll learn how to investigate entities connected to suspicious activities detected by Microsoft Defender for Identity.
 After viewing a security alert in the timeline, you'll learn how to drill down into the entity involved in the alert, and use the following parameters and details to learn more about what happened and what you need to do to mitigate risk.

 - Check the entity profile